socketsupply/sockets.sh/src/docs/desktop.md

-# Main Process
-When your new program runs, it will forward its arguments to the "main"/"back-end" process.
+When your program runs, it will forward its arguments to the Main process.

-# Render Process
+The main process is responsible for showing a window to the user.

 ## Methods
 The `system` object is a global (ie, `window.system`).